DeveloperInProgress/muniyama-api/README.md

 2.)
 Some of the event data are tagged `(Coming Soon)` in the table given under `Muniyama Database` Section.
 These event data are not indexed at present because they were not mentioned in the Sovryn contracts at the time of deployment of this API.
 But they will be indexed soon.

+3.)
+Data can be processed further into data that might be useful for the third parties.
+These processed data can be made available through separate endpoints in REST API.

+4.)
+A proper domain that is relevant and can be easily remembered must be bought for this API.